The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Winter up here is, of course, nippy – but it's a dry cold.
-Our sunny, windless days make the chill intriguing, even enjoyable.
+The sunny, windless days make the chill intriguing, even enjoyable.
 And plus, there's a wealth of welcoming spots to warm up indoors.

 Here's a sample of what you can expect, temperature-wise:

 The Northwest Territories enjoys brilliant blue skies for most of the year.
 Indeed, Yellowknife is Canada's sunniest city in the spring and summer.
-With all those clear days, we’re the best place on Earth to enjoy the Northern Lights and the midnight sun.
+With all those clear days, it's the best place on Earth to enjoy the Northern Lights and the midnight sun.